ashhhlynn/boxd/README.md

 - View Boxd application rating average for rated films
 - Signup and login authenticated through BCrypt
 - Rate & log films to personal diary on five star scale, ability to edit & delete
-- Add and remove films from watchlist
+- Add & remove films from watchlist
 - Search for, follow and unfollow other users & view their film activity

 ## Tech Stack